TomatenKuchenDEV/docs/docs/counting.md

 ### Role on fail {#fail-role}

-If and if yes, which role users receive when making a mistake.
+If and if yes, which role members receive when making a mistake.
 Possible mistakes:
 - Counting two times in a row
 - Wrong number
 - Chatting while chatting is disabled